DAILY CALL SHEETS

 - Potential hazards specific to the location

-- Any required personal protective clothing and equipment and how workers can get it
+- Any required personal protective clothing/PPE and how workers can get it

 - The name, contact number, and location of the first aid attendant